niciBume/Cat_Prey_Analyzer/README.md

   The system is now running and you can check out the bot commands via ```/help```.
 Be aware that you need patience at startup, as the models take up to 5 min to be   completely loaded, as they are very large.

 # A word of caution
 This project uses deeplearning!
-Contrary to popular belief DL is **not** magic (altough close 😎)!
-There are going to be instances where the system will produce laughably wrong statements such as:
+Contrary to popular belief DL is **not** black magic (altough close to 😎)!
+The network perceives image data differently than us humans.
+It "sees" more abstractly than us.
+This means a cat in the image lives as an abstract blob deep within the layers of the network.
+Thus there are going to be instances where the system will produce absurdly wrong statements such as:

  <img src="/readme_images/bot_fail.png" width="400">

- This can happen and I can not explain why... but you have to be aware of it.
+  This can happen and the reason why is maths... so you have to be aware of it.
+If this fascinates you as much as it does me and you want a deeper understanding, check out [the deeplearning book](http://www.deeplearningbook.org/)!

 Further this project is based on transfer learning and has had a **very** small training set of only 150 prey images, sampled from the internet and a custom data-gathering network (more info in ```/readme_images/Semesterthesis_Smart_Catflap.pdf```).
 It works amazingly well *for this small amount of Data*, yet you will realize that there are still a lot of false positives.
 I am working on a way that we could all collaborate and upload the prey images of our cats, such that we can further train the models and result in a **much** stronger classifier.

 And check the issues section for known issues regarding this project.
 If you encounter something new, don't hesitate to flag it!
 For the interested reader, a TLDR of my thesis is continued below.